jc-kynesim/hello_wayland/README.txt

 To use
 ------

+To play directly to Wayland:
+./hello_wayland <stream>

 To play via EGL:
-./hello_wayland <stream>
+./hello_wayland -e <stream>

-To play directly to Wayland:
+To play stream with ticker & cube
-./hello_wayland -d <stream>
+./hello_wayland --cube --ticker "Hello World!   " <stream>

 To get a full list of options:
 ./hello_wayland -h